 Timanfaya National Park

-I’ve saved the best until last.
-The volcanoes and lava fields of Timanfaya National Park were the most breathtaking of the things to do on Lanzarote.
+Viewing the volcanic landscape and lava fields of Timanfaya National Park was the most breathtaking and my favourite of things to do on Lanzarote.

-Covering an area of over 51 square km in the south west of the island these are the same volcanoes that blew their tops in 1730 covering La Geria wine area in black ash and small pebbles of lapilli.
+The Parque Nacional de Timanfaya covers an area of over 51 square km in the southwest of the island.
+These are the same volcanoes that blew their tops in 1730, covering the La Geria wine area in black ash and small pebbles of lapilli.

 Lanzarote’s Volcanoes – Fire Mountains